immanuelbint/immanuelbint.github.io/devops/automation/bash/auto-kinit.md

 description: Automate Kerberos authentication using a dynamic keytab-based shell script.
 ---

-# 🔐 Automating `kinit` Using Shell Script
+# Automating `kinit` Using Shell Script

-## 🚨 Problem
+## Problem

 In Kerberized environments, authenticating as a specific Hadoop service user requires running `kinit` with the corresponding keytab.
-Doing this repeatedly for different services manually is time-consuming and error-prone, especially in large-scale systems.
+Doing this repeatedly for different services manually is time consuming and error prone, especially in large scale systems.

-## 💡 Goal
+## Goal

 To reduce repetition by automating the `kinit` process based on available service keytabs, while still allowing manual override when needed.

 ---

-## ⚙️ Solution – Bash Script for Flexible `kinit`
+## Solution – Bash Script for Flexible `kinit`

-### ✅ Features:
+## Features:
 - Auto-detect service name and keytab location from a predefined list.
 - Allow manual override for custom services.
 - Validate keytab file existence before attempting authentication.